-Here are some facts about Windhoek:
+Here are some facts about Windhoek you might not know:

 - The first settlement of the area occurred in 1840 by Jonker Afrikaner who built his first house next to present South African High Commission (previously Berg hotel).
-For a long time Windhoek was a small settlement abandoned from time to time during Nama-Herero wars.
+For a long time it was a small settlement abandoned from time to time during Nama-Herero wars.
 Windhoek was officially founded in 1890 when the Germans built a fort and started to occupy the area permanently.

 - Windhoek is the capital city of Namibia and has an estimated population of about 300,000 people.

 - The German colonial era came to an end during World War I when South African troops occupied the city in May 1915 on behalf of the British Empire.